Blood test: Biochemical analysis

 A basic metabolic panel measures sodium, potassium, chloride, bicarbonate, blood urea nitrogen (BUN), magnesium, creatinine, glucose, and sometimes calcium.
 Tests that focus on cholesterol levels can determine LDL and HDL cholesterol levels, as well as triglyceride levels.

 Some tests, such as those that measure glucose or a lipid profile, require fasting (or no food consumption) eight to twelve hours prior to the drawing of the blood sample.

 For the majority of tests, blood is usually obtained from the patient's vein.
 Other specialized tests, such as the arterial blood gas test, require blood extracted from an artery.
 Blood gas analysis of arterial blood is primarily used to monitor carbon dioxide and oxygen levels related to pulmonary function, but is also used to measure blood pH and bicarbonate levels for certain metabolic conditions.

 While the regular glucose test is taken at a certain point in time, the glucose tolerance test involves repeated testing to determine the rate at which glucose is processed by the body.

+Specimen storage and stability

+Blood specimens for complete blood count (CBC) analysis should ideally be analysed as soon as possible after collection to minimise pre-analytical changes.
+When delays are unavoidable, EDTA-anticoagulated blood may be stored under refrigerated conditions (2–8 °C), although the stability of individual CBC parameters varies.
+Haemoglobin concentration and red blood cell and white blood cell counts are generally more stable during refrigerated storage than platelet-related parameters and some red blood cell indices.
+Laboratories should follow validated storage recommendations and consider potential analytical changes when interpreting delayed specimens.

 Blood tests are also used to identify autoimmune diseases and Immunoglobulin E-mediated food allergies (see also Radioallergosorbent test).